yoavram/Milpitas/ms/ms.md

 \Big((1-x) \frac{\omega_B}{\bar{\omega}}\Big)^{N-k}.
 $$ {#eq:genetic_drift_rule}

-Note that with complete vertical transmission ($\rho=1$), this model simplifies to a standard Wright-Fisher two-allele model with selection and random genetic drift.
+With complete vertical transmission ($\rho=1$), this model simplifies to a standard Wright-Fisher two-allele model with selection and random genetic drift.
+Cavalli-Sforza and Feldman [-@Cavalli-Sforza1981, ch.
+3.10] used a similar model to study drift in cultural evolution.

 ## Modifier model